gravitational/teleport/rfd/0096-securing-docker-images.md

 ### Reacting to alerts

 Once the allert data is aggregated into Panther, we can configure events to lodge GitHub issues and/or alert the development team via Slack or e-mail.
-The develkopment team will be expected to resolve the issues as per the eleport Vulnerability Management Policy.
+The development team will be expected to resolve the issues as per the eleport Vulnerability Management Policy.